MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-configure-data.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 ## Intro to Configuration
 Once ingested your data, you are ready to unlock the unique data-configuration features that Customer 360 offers. **Configure Data** includes four modules as represented by the tiles at the screen below and you should explore these from left to right.
-The goal behind the Data Configuration process is to unify datasources that once were disparate into a **"master customer dataset"** that includes a more complete and accurate information on your customers than the original datasets.
+The goal behind the Data Configuration process is to unify datasources that once were disparate into a **"master customer dataset"** that includes a more complete information on your customers.

 [9]